HenriquesLab/napari-NanoPyx/README.md

 ## License

-Distributed under the terms of the [GNU LGPL v3.0] license, "napari-nanopyx" is free and open source software
+Distributed under the terms of the [CC-By v4.0] license, "napari-nanopyx" is free and open source software

 ## Issues